Waters of the State

 The goal of these general permits is that the permittee evaluate and implement integrated pest management practices that, in conjunction with effective pest control, will minimize any pest control pollutant discharge and prevent exeeedence of a Wisconsin water quality standard.

-More information about these permits
+More information about the permits

-How to apply for general permit coverage
+Applying for general permit coverage

 There are two ways to apply for WPDES permit coverage for pest control pollutant discharges: (1) apply for both the NR 107 Aquatic Plant Management permit and WPDES permit coverage at the same time using form 3200-004 application, or (2) mail in a paper WPDES permit Notice of Intent (NOI) form 3400-202.
 The 3400-202 NOI form can be used to request WPDES permit coverage for an applicator entity to have a pest control pollutant discharge at multiple future Wisconsin treatment sites with a single WPDES Notice of Intent request.